Robust Extraction of Tomographic Information via Randomized Benchmarking: Randomized Benchmarking of Clifford Group maps

-In summary, RB allows for efficient estimation of $\overline{F}(\sop E\circ\sop N, \sop C_i)$ and efficient bounding of $\overline{F}(\sop E, \sop C_i)$.
+In summary, RB allows for efficient estimation of $\overline{F}(\sop E\circ\sop N, \sop U)$ and efficient bounding of $\overline{F}(\sop E, \sop U)$ for $\sop U$ in the Clifford group.
 These estimates can be obtained without relying on perfect information about preparation and measurement errors, thereby avoiding some of the systematic errors that may be present in standard tomographic protocols due to these imperfections.